Delegated portfolio management with random default: Optimal contract and investment strategy

-where $\hat{Y}_{\T} = Y_{\T}^{0, Z,Z^X,U,\Gamma,\Gamma^X}$.
-In order to derive the HJB equation with control process $(Z, Z^X, \Gamma, \Gamma^X, U)$, we will use the results from \cite{blanchet2008optimal} assuming that $\tau$ has a probability density function $f$ and a cumulative density function $F$ either if the support of $\tau$ is bounded in $[0,T]$ or unbounded in the next two subsections.
-We recall that the problem of the principal is reduced to solve
+\end{remark} In order to derive the HJB equation with control process $(Z, Z^X, \Gamma, \Gamma^X, U)$, we will use the results from \cite{blanchet2008optimal} assuming that $\tau$ has a probability density function $f$ and a cumulative distribution function $F$, whether the support of $\tau$ is bounded in $[0,T]$ or unbounded in the next two subsections.
+To derive the HJB equation from this problem, we set an additional assumption enforcing Markovian properties of the intensity $\lambda$, drift and volatility processes.\\